Minor In German

 The minor in German is for students seriously interested in learning German and in creating ties with the German-speaking world.
 The program allows students to combine an interest in German with other academic and professional goals, without the burden of a double major.
 The foremost goal of the program is to encourage more students to adopt an international focus, whatever their major may be, and to motivate more students to study abroad.

 Planning and fulfilling the minor in German requires the final approval of the Director of the minor.
 Students are encouraged to consult with the Director concerning opportunities for study abroad during their junior year at a German or Austrian university.
+Students must have at least 15 credits in the minor program that are not used to fulfill requirements for another major or minor.
 Interested students are asked to contact the Directors of the minor, Professor Michael Resler, Department of German Studies, Lyons Hall 201C, 617-552-3744, email@example.com or Frau Agnes Farkas, Lyons Hall 201D, 617-552-3740, firstname.lastname@example.org.